-- a) that ERC Decision ERC/DEC/(00)09 identifies the range 28.0525-28.4445 GHz and 29.0605-29.4525 GHz for the use of FS systems; - b) that the ERC Decision further decides that the bands 27.8285 28.0525 GHz and 28.8365 29.0605 GHz shall be used by FS systems and uncoordinated FSS earth stations in geographically separated zones defined on a national basis; - c) that within CEPT the use parts of the band 27.5 29.5 GHz along with other bands has also been identified as suitable for the implementation of Fixed Wireless Access systems (ERC/REC/13-04); - d) that Fixed Wireless Access Systems in the range 27.5 29.5 GHz are expected to provide telecommunication services to the user with capacity requirements of up to several Mbit/s, carrying e.g. circuit-or packet-oriented traffic; - e) that within CEPT several administrations will introduce also Point-to-Point and Point-to-Multipoint systems for infrastructure for mobile networks in parts of the band, following the channel plan recommended in ERC- Recommendation T/R 13-02;
+- a) that within CEPT the use of the band 24.5 26.5 GHz along with other bands has also been identified as suitable for the implementation of Fixed Wireless Access systems (ERC/REC/13-04). - b) that Fixed Wireless Access Systems in the range 24.5 26.5 GHz are expected to provide telecommunication services to the user with capacity requirements of up to several Mbit/s, carrying e.g. circuit- or packet-oriented traffic; - c) that within CEPT/ERC several administrations have introduced or will introduce also Point-to-Point fixed links in the band 24.5 26.5 GHz, following the channel plan recommended in ERC T/R 13-02; - d) that sufficient capacity and flexibility for deployment of multiple systems within a desired service area can be achieved by the aggregation of contiguous frequency slots from a homogeneous pattern;